 Real-Time Inventory

-Enterprise prospects expected it, and expected it to connect with purchasing and project workflows, while existing customers were using spreadsheets or other software because the product did not give them a trustworthy source of truth.
+Inventory was both a workflow gap and a sales blocker.
+Enterprise prospects expected it to connect with purchasing and project work, while existing customers relied on spreadsheets or external tools because the product lacked a trustworthy source of truth.

-We designed Inventory Management into a real-time, unified inventory system spanning projects, locations, and purchasing, reducing manual reconciliation, improving accuracy, and helping drive an 18% increase in recurring revenue.
+We designed Inventory Management into a real-time system spanning projects, locations, and purchasing, reducing manual reconciliation, improving accuracy, and helping drive an 18% increase in recurring revenue.

 Problem